krzemienski/awesome-from-stars/README.md

 * [xtangle/zoundcloud](https://github.com/xtangle/zoundcloud): Chrome extension that adds download buttons to SoundCloud pages.
 * [ajeetdsouza/zoxide](https://github.com/ajeetdsouza/zoxide): A smarter cd command.
 Supports all major shells.
 * [htr-tech/zphisher](https://github.com/htr-tech/zphisher): An automated phishing tool with 30+ templates.
 This Tool is made for educational purpose only !
 Author will not be responsible for any misuse of this toolkit !
+* [ZhgChgLi/ZPlayerCacher](https://github.com/ZhgChgLi/ZPlayerCacher): ZPlayerCacher is a lightweight implementation of the AVAssetResourceLoaderDelegate protocol that enables AVPlayerItem to support caching streaming files.
 * [zplug/zplug](https://github.com/zplug/zplug): :hibiscus: A next-generation plugin manager for zsh
 * [zsh-users/zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions): Fish-like autosuggestions for zsh
 * [unixorn/zsh-quickstart-kit](https://github.com/unixorn/zsh-quickstart-kit): A simple ZSH quickstart for using ZSH, zgenom, oh-my-zsh and a curated list of extra plugins.
 It is designed to be easy to customize without requiring you to maintain your own fork.